 Join the best and brightest who have gained the skills necessary to leverage the power of data and lead in an everchanging healthcare climate, fueling enhanced and sustainable solutions across the profession.

-This residency offers experiences across the Vizient expanse, giving you the opportunity to develop a comprehensive understanding on the use of informatics in making decisions.
-A variety of experiences in leadership, advanced programming and database management will propel you toward becoming a leader in the informatics realm.
+This residency offers experiences across the Vizient enterprise, giving you the opportunity to develop a broad understanding of the use of informatics in decision-making.
+Experiences in leadership, advanced programming, and database management will help you become a leader in the informatics and analytics realm.

 - Travel expenses are reimbursed for meetings and rotation activities approved by the residency program director.

-Holidays and paid time off
+Holidays and paid time off (PTO)

 - Holidays on which the office is closed: New Year’s Day, Martin Luther King Jr. Day, Memorial Day, Independence Day, Labor Day, Thanksgiving and the day after, Christmas Day.

 - Residents are eligible for a benefit package that includes medical, dental, vision, disability and life insurance from their first day of employment.

 Office space and amenities

-- The PGY2 pharmacy informatics resident is assigned a personal desk space, laptop computer with docking station, double monitors, file storage, office supplies and phone.
-The resident also has access to printing, copying, faxing and scanning facilities.
+- The PGY2 pharmacy informatics resident is assigned a personal desk space, laptop computer with docking station, double monitors, file storage and office supplies.

 Other benefits include access to learning and development programs and the employee discount program.

-- Introduction to pharmacy analytics: The resident will learn about the role of the informatics and analytics team within the group purchasing organization (GPO) business and understand the data and informatics footprint throughout the greater pharmacy team and across the organization and member organizations.
+- Orientation: The resident will be introduced to Vizient and the pharmacy solutions team, get an overview of pharmacy systems and processes, begin to understand the preliminary workings of analytics and informatics within our team, learn about the role of the informatics and analytics team, receive an introduction to the group purchasing organization (GPO) business and understand the data and informatics footprint throughout the greater pharmacy team, across the organization, and member organizations.